schafezp/apiator/README.md

 ### What is this repository for? ###

 * Quick summary

 Apiator provides a client/server infrastructure for dynamically generating api endpoints for document based models with high performance and providing data replication across any number of nodes.

 * Version

 This is an alpha version of apiator.

 ### How do I get set up? ###

 * Summary of set up

 This stack was developed with CentOs 7.
 Tested version numbers will be added before we mark the git repo as [passing](https://github.com/dwyl/repo-badges).

 Deploying this entire stack involves configuring Couchbase, Redis, and Solr.

-Both the server and the cli are writtin in Go, so you must set up a Go environment.
+Both the server and the cli are written in Go, so you must set up a Go environment.

 * Configuration

 [Here is a link to get Go setup](https://golang.org/doc/install)

 * Dependencies